davidfurlong/deedmob-com/README.md

 ![Use this template](https://user-images.githubusercontent.com/2506014/134331253-501c4947-e66a-4066-b939-9a48ff001d60.png)

+> Please note that creating a repository from a template is different from creating a fork.
+Fork only if you plan to experiment with the code and contribute your changes back to this repository.
+[Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) you can find more information about using templates.

 3. Name your new repository the same as your Webflow site domain (e.g. www.example.com).
 Alternatively, you can choose any repository name and specify the site domain in the [configuration file](#configuration):

 ![Repository name](https://user-images.githubusercontent.com/2506014/134332104-ee3c654d-6481-465f-b791-56a7dd2c50ca.png)